 LELA Recognition Program

+The LELA program creates continuous pathways for education, service with statewide organizations, and recognition designed to suit the needs of local elected officials at any phase of their tenure in public office.
 County commissioners are recognized for their participation in both educational programs and service to the Association.
 The starting place for earning credits is the orientation program, Essentials of County Government.
-As commissioners continue their education and service, they earn credits toward recognition at 3 levels: Practitioner, Master and Mentor.
-The NCACC tracks credits and recognizes participation every year at the Annual Conference.
+As commissioners continue their education and service, they earn credits toward recognition at 4 levels:

 LELA Recognition FAQs